xcporter/ymir/readme.md

 `!=` instead of `<>`, `/n` instead of `cr`, `++` or  `--` instead of `1+` or `1-` etc.

+## Naming conventions
+Words beginning with `:` have to do with the system background; words beginning with `#` are addresses; words that start with `~` are involved with system-wide coroutine flow.
+Words that contain `::` have to do with parsing.

+For a more detailed design overview, see: [design.md](./design.md)

 # Code samples, basic Forth intro:
 Everything that happens in Forth is an operation on the stack.
 Input consists of ascii words separated by whitespace.

+## The Interpreter/Shell

 When you type return/enter the forth system engages the interpreter.
-The Interpreter reads what you've typed so far from the `in_buffer` until empty, parsing each whitespace separated token in turn according to the following logic:
+The Interpreter reads what you've typed so far from the `in_buffer` until empty, parsing each whitespace separated token in turn along the following logic:
 - Is it in the Dictionary?
-       - Am I compiling?
-          - Compile Word
   - Execute Word
 - Is it a valid number?
   - place number on the stack
-- syntax error
+- Otherwise syntax error

+That outline is admittedly a bit simplistic.
+However, if you're new to Forth, there's no need to worry about those additional details at this point, [unless you really want to](./design.md#interpiler).

 This results in the characteristic postfix style of forth.
 Eg. `4 4 +` instead of `4 + 4`

-## The Interpreter

 `clear` will clear the screen without affecting the stacks, much like a unix shell.
 Backspace should work to edit each line.